linode/docs/docs/guides/development/javascript/what-are-service-workers/index.md

 ### Create the Service Worker

 1. Create a `service-worker.js` file, also in the `public` directory, and give it the following contents.
-You can look through the comments in the code to get an idea of what each part is doing:
+You can look through the comments in the code to get an idea of what each part is doing.

     {{< file "public/service-worker.js" >}}
 const CACHE = 'cat-image-cache'